sum1won/summod/README.md

 New Coastal Shambler Mage -- Relatively expensive for W1, 1 WSFE ,5SFE

 ###### R'lyeh, Time of Aboleths
+Aboleth 215->195

-Aboleth and Mindlord cost decrease, extra misc slot
+and Mindlord 420->360

 Mindlord given an extra W/S random

 Androdai discounted, random changed to EWD from EWSD

-Androleth discounted to 40 gold
+Androleth discounted 50-> 40 gold

+Polypal Mothers can research

+Polypals Spawn can go on land, but die after 2 turns.

 Merman Slaves, lobo guard, slave mage recruitable on land